chenyx04/Spectral-Stitching/index.md

   * [Slides](http://www.princeton.edu/~yc5/slides/Locality_ICML_slides.pdf)
   * [Github Repo](https://github.com/chenyx04/Spectral-Stitching)

 The main program is implemented in Python.
-An evaluation program in MATLAB and R is also provided for running and evaluating on NA12878 WGS data in 10X paper.
+An evaluation program (implemented in MATLAB and R) is also provided for evaluating on NA12878 WGS data in 10X paper.

 The Spectral-Stitching algorithm is efficient especially when the coverage is relatively deep (at least > 5X).
 When the coverage is shallow, our algorithm degrades into the simple spectral algorithm.